Mop-mop-swoosh-plop it's rug-washing day in 'Bábo'

 "It's actually a book about Armenian joy and the beauty of Armenian family," says Kamalyan.
 "It has so much of what made our childhoods so happy."

-In Bábo, a little girl named Tato steals some cherry plums before grabbing a brush.
+In Bábo: A Tale of Armenian Rug-Washing Day, a little girl named Tato steals some cherry plums before grabbing a brush.
 She joins friends and siblings outside, where they soak, soap, and wash the rugs.

 "We scrub.
 Brushes bop-bop-bop," Kamalyan writes.
 "Until our hands are warm.
 Until our knees and toes tingle a little.
 Until it's time to clear the foam.
 Time to slide!"